 Event tourism, without no doubt, was affected very badly by these terror attacks not only in these cities but also in all Europe.
 Many events were cancelled due to safety reasons or were attended by only a small group of people and couldn’t reach their goals.
 Months later than these disastrous incidents, let’s take a closer look at the situation in these cities that are picking up the pieces.

 The night of Friday 13 November was a dreadful night for France.
 Multiple attacks were committed almost simultaneously causing 130 people to die and more than 300 people to be wounded.
 It was a big shock, as Paris is the capital of France, a country that is known as the world’s most popular tourist destination.
-What is more, Paris is a popular MICE city hosting hundreds of events throughout the year and these attacks happened only a few months before UEFA European Championship.
+What is more, Paris is a popular MICE city hosting hundreds of events throughout the year (for all Paris events you can see here) and these attacks happened only a few months before UEFA European Championship.

 However, thanks to the great efforts of the French government, extreme security measures have been taken and the state of emergency was declared by the President of the French Republic which means increased security checks.

 The state of emergency is extended until 31 January 2017.
 Still, don’t think that these security checks restrict the daily life in the city.
 On the contrary, they ensure the security of tourists and the people in Paris without bothering them.
 And now, the life goes on normally in the city.

 If you are travelling to Paris these days, just make sure you carry your passport with you.
 Although everything appears to be normal in Paris, the authorities and the police reserve the right to take exceptional measures like carrying out checks on people and baggage if they think it’s necessary.
 And hotels, restaurants or venues can also carry out their own security checks when needed.
 In such circumstances, please remember that these measures are just for your safety and follow the advice of the authorities.
 If you think you need more information about general security measures in Paris, you can contact directly with Paris Convention and Visitors Bureau.